nathanjhood/UBento/README.md

 ## Shutting down

-Note that if you choose not to ```unminimize```, not install systemd, or otherwise have no real shutdown strategy in your distro, you can always
+Note that if you choose not to ```unminimize``` your distro, not install systemd, or otherwise have no real shutdown strategy in your distro, you can always

     alias shutdown=wsl.exe -d <myDistro> --shutdown && logout